potassco/clorm/docs/clorm/predicate.rst

   class name with the first letter translated to lower-case.
 * Field order: the order of declared term defintions in the predicate class is important.
-* Field names: besides the Python keywords, ClORM also disallows the following reserved words: ``raw``, ``meta``, ``clone``, ``Field`` as these are used as properties or functions of a ``Predicate`` object.
+* Field names: besides the Python keywords, Clorm also disallows the following reserved words: ``raw``, ``meta``, ``clone``, ``Field`` as these are used as properties or functions of a ``Predicate`` object.
 * Constant vs string: ``"bob"`` and ``"Sydney uni"`` are both Python strings but